khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_2.md

 # The authentic _ḥadīth_: “"You are right in some of it and wrong in some of it.”

-From: _Ṣaḥīḥ al-Bukhārī_, Book of Dreams, English translation of the meanings by Dr. Muḥammad Muḥsin Khan
+From: _Ṣaḥīḥ al-Bukhārī_, Book of Dreams, English translation of the meanings by Dr. Muḥammad Muḥsin Khān.

 Narrated Ibn ʿAbbās (Allāh be pleased with him):